zarr-developers/zeps/zarr-implementations-council.markdown

 # Zarr Implementation Council

-The Zarr Implementation Council (ZIC) has been dissolved and replaced by the Spec Committee in [ZEP 11](./active/ZEP0011.html).
+The Zarr Implementation Council (ZIC) was dissolved and superseded by the Spec Committee in [ZEP 11](./active/ZEP0011.html).